 "We treat hundreds of dental emergencies every month.
 The sooner you come in, the easier the fix usually is."

-Book an appointment with our team →With impacted teeth, this process is interrupted.
+With impacted teeth, this process is interrupted.
 The tooth may be angled towards the adjacent tooth (mesioangular impaction), tilted backwards (distoangular), lying horizontally, or positioned vertically but unable to clear the bone.
-The most common reason is simply a lack of space in the jaw.
+The most common reason is simply a lack of space in the jaw — modern human jaws tend to be smaller than those of our ancestors, yet we still develop the same number of teeth.

 When the tooth cannot complete its eruption, several problems can follow:

-- The dental follicle may enlarge and form a dentigerous cyst, which can gradually erode surrounding bone
+- The dental follicle may enlarge and form a dentigerous cyst, which can gradually erode surrounding bone.

-- The gum flap (operculum) covering a partially erupted tooth traps food debris and bacteria, creating a breeding ground for infection
+- The gum flap (operculum) covering a partially erupted tooth traps food debris and bacteria, creating a breeding ground for infection.

 How Is an Impacted Tooth Diagnosed?